nicstrisc/nicstrisc.github.io/_pages/about.md

 Sep 2023 - Promoted to Associate Professor (Machine Learning and Computer Vision) at University of Twente \
 Sep 2023 - Shunxin Wang and I presented several works at NCCV 2024 \
 Sep 2023 - Melissa Tijink started her PhD on robust vision on the ERJU project (co-advised with Luuk Spreeuwers and Estefania Talavera) \
-Aug 2023 - One paper accepted at VIPriors @ICCV 2023 \
-Jul 2023 - One paper accepted at ICCV 2023 \
-Jun 2023 - Maria Leyva presented our paper 'Data-efficient Large Scale Place Recognition with Graded Similarity Supervision' at CVPR 2023 in Vancouver \
-May 2023 - Luuk Spreeuwers, Estefania Talavera and I got funding on the ERJU project (with ProRail)